sunduk/FreeNet/README.md

 License
 ----------
-* All source codes are free to use(Commercial use is possible).
+* All source codes are free to use commercially also